 the chiaroscuro of coal dust and sand.

-Craig and I have written the equivalent of an epic epistolary novel between us now, and like a modern day Agnes Varda I have been composing a form of poetic documentary by ‘gleaning’ my social media feed.
+Like a modern day Agnes Varda I have been composing a form of poetic documentary by ‘gleaning’ my social media feed.
 There’s an uneasy interpersonal ‘ethics’ involved, a tension Jen Webb poses when she writes: ‘Writers are always making representations: materialising the world and relationships within that world’ (Webb 2016: n.pag.).
 Post-internet poetics, especially post-internet confessional poetry, may be bound up with questions of the self, but the ‘social’ vectors implicate the other, the collective.
 Ideas of authorship are also complex—who has the copyright on online comments or particular phrases in articles in a newsfeed?
 Yet it’s similarly arguable how much Berrigan ‘authored’ his sonnets, which are at once highly autobiographical and yet the cut-up technique simultaneously makes the author less prominent.

 There’s also the tension between an assumption that a contemporary networked self would produce a more ‘global’ confessional, yet in Newcastle Sonnets, despite the post-internet dimension, the lyric voice is intensely local (again in a Benjaminian sense, ultimately retaining some of the density of local knowledges that may otherwise be assuaged).
 My claims to being a local are also intrinsically provisional, however, in postcolonial terms and also, arguably, in terms of class, which is something I explore poetically: